Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 <hr class="hr-solid">

-When you do damage with **:rsc-a: Unarmed Strike**{ .rsc } , it deals **1d6 + STR Modifier :dmg-bldg: Bludgeoning**{ .dmg-bps } damage on a hit.
+When you do damage with **:rsc-a: Unarmed Strike**{.rsc} , it deals **1d6 + STR Modifier :dmg-bldg: Bludgeoning**{ .dmg-bps } damage on a hit.
 If you have two free hands, the :die-d6: d6 damage die becomes a :die-d8: d8.

 At the start of each of your turns, you can deal **1d4 :dmg-bldg: Bludgeoning**{ .dmg-bps } damage to one creature that receive the Grappled condition from you.